throw-away-qq/recbole_to_production/README.md

 ## Introduction

-This repository demonstrates how to implement RecBole's Sequential Models as an API, focusing on production-ready implementations.
-While RecBole excels in experimental settings, it lacks comprehensive documentation for production use.
-This guide bridges that gap, offering insights into API implementation for Sequential Models like SHAN or SINE.
+This guide demonstrates how to adapt RecBole's Sequential Models for production use through API implementation.
+While RecBole excels in experimental settings, it lacks comprehensive documentation for production deployment.
+We bridge this gap by offering insights and code examples for implementing Sequential Models like SHAN or SINE as production-ready APIs.

 ## Background

 Sequential Models in RecBole, such as SHAN or SINE, fundamentally require only item history for predictions, not user IDs.
-However, RecBole's `full_sort_topk` function necessitates `uid_series` as an argument, introducing unnecessary complexity for API implementation.
+However, RecBole's built-in functions are designed with experimentation in mind, introducing unnecessary complexity for API implementation in production environments.

 ## Implementation Overview

-Our implementation bypasses RecBole's `full_sort_topk` function, instead directly utilizing the model's `full_sort_predict` method.
-This approach allows us to make predictions using only item history, enhancing flexibility and efficiency in API contexts.
+This approach bypasses RecBole's full_sort_topk function, instead directly utilizing the model's full_sort_predict method.
+This allows us to make predictions using only item history, enhancing flexibility and efficiency in API contexts.

+## Key Steps for Production Implementation
+1. **Model Loading**: Efficiently load the trained model without unnecessary data dependencies.
+2. **Data Preparation**: Prepare input data in the format required by the model.
+3. **Prediction**: Use the model to generate predictions based on item history.
+4. **Result Processing**: Convert internal IDs to external IDs for meaningful output.

 # Implementing RecBole: Sequential Model as an API #Python